OHDSI/Authenticator/README.md

     Query example: `uid={0}`.
 For succesful authentication `searchFilter` must return exactly one record.
     When a single record is found, authentication service will try to bind to directory using distinguished name of result node and provided password.
+`allUserSearchFilter` is LDAP query to retrieve all users, unlike the `searchFilter` this query is not parameterized

 `url` defines server URL including protocol and port, e.g. `ldap://localhost:389` `userDn` Distinguished name of system account having permissions to search across directory